osendowment/landing-page/index.md

 Open Source Endowment Foundation is a U.S. nonprofit corporation incorporated on February 14, 2025.
 It is inspired by diverse ideas, including the [parallels between OSS and the best research universities](https://kvinogradov.com/oss-universities) and a [data-driven approach to open-source donations](https://kvinogradov.com/algo-sponsors/).
 We will reveal full details later and for now are pleased to share core principles guiding its work:

 * **🤖 Digital-first**: Operate like a lean tech startup, maximizing automation and minimizing unnecessary overhead
-* **🌍 Global Outlook**: Support the entire global open-source ecosystem, not just specific countries or regions
+* **🌍 Global Outlook**: Support the entire global open source ecosystem, not just specific countries or regions
 * **🔎 Radical Transparency**: Publish key internal data whenever possible, balancing openness with privacy
 * **👥 People-First**: Champion inclusive, community-led governance, focusing on passionate individuals over corporations
 * **🧠 SMART Goals**: Use an [endowment model](https://en.wikipedia.org/wiki/Financial_endowment) to achieve measurable, long-term objectives requiring regular funding